DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 **N.B.** The use of the '0' after CAM is essential in EXRAIL.
 The colour code is the standard resistor value colour code for 0-9.

-Under normal circumstances if the CS has been configured as per the installation instructions, there is no need to refer to the vpin of any Sensor.
+Under normal circumstances if the **EX-CommandStation** has been configured as per the installation instructions, there is no need to refer to the vpin of any Sensor.
 They are all relative to the baseVpin of the CAM.

 The full ID consists of CAM number #-bank-sensor or #bs.
-Each bank(0-9) contains 8 sensors(0-7) vPin is the (CAM number # baseVpin) + 0bs,  bsNo skips id's ending in 8 or 9.  (e.g. 700 + 012 = 710)
+Each bank(0-9) contains 8 sensors(0-7)
+vPin is the (CAM number # baseVpin) + 0bs,  bsNo skips id's ending in 8 or 9.  (e.g. 700 + 012 = 710)
 vPin is the base/first vPin number (e.g. 700) + DEC.number(_bsn_) in the conversion table below.

 ![Sensor Code Conversions](../../_static/images/ex-sensorcam/sensor-code-conversions.png)